-Editorial - More transparency needed - Farmville
+EDITORIAL — More transparency needed - Farmville

-Editorial – More transparency needed
+EDITORIAL — More transparency needed

 It is encouraging that after a week of classes, Longwood University is reporting only four positive cases of COVID-19.
 Looking around at other universities in Virginia that have experienced hundreds of positive cases so far makes it even more extraordinary.